Accela

 Accela is an American private government technology company.
 It was established in 1999 as a result of a merger with Sierra Computer Systems and Open Data Systems.
 Accela's platform is used by state and local government agencies in the United States and in other countries.

 History

 Accela was founded in 1999 as a result of a merger with Sierra Computer Systems and Open Data Systems.

 Between 2014 and 2015, Accela acquired ten companies including PublicStuff, GeoTMS, IQM2, Envista, Kinsail, Government Outreach, Decade Software, Civic Insight, Springbrook Software, and SoftRight.
 In 2017, Accela was acquired by Berkshire Partners.

 In September 2018, Accela partnered with Microsoft Azure to power its cloud-based services.
-On December 10, 2018, Gary Kovacs was named Chief Executive Officer of Accela.
+On December 10, 2018, Gary Kovacs was named chief executive officer of Accela.

 On September 6, 2023, Francisco Partners announced a new investment in Accela.
 Berkshire Partners remains as a significant investor.

 On January 16, 2024, Accela welcomed new CEO Noam Reininger.

+In October 2025, Nortal acquired Accela's Middle East division.